Enterprise Troopers Resources

-Enterprise education is an essential part of the revised primary curriculum in Wales.
+Enterprise education is an essential part of the primary curriculum in Wales.
 A key purpose of every school’s curriculum is to support children to be enterprising, creative contributors, ready to play a full part in life and work.
+Specifically, as a cross-cutting theme, Careers and work-related experiences (CWRE) should:

 These tried and tested Enterprise Troopers classroom activities have been updated to link with the requirements of the Curriculum for Wales so your pupils can develop an entrepreneurial mind-set.
 To help with curriculum planning, each learning activity has links, where appropriate, with: